yuzu-emu/yuzu-emu.github.io/site/content/entry/yuzu-progress-report-may-2023/index.md

 This change should help improve gameplay stability during long sessions on systems with less RAM. yuzu always aims to support a minimum of 8GB of RAM on systems with dedicated GPUs.

-He also made sure that {{< gh-hovercard "10452" "memory collection doesn’t happen during the configuration step" >}}, so that it doesn't cause a device loss (i.e. the GPU driver shutting down).
+He also made sure that {{< gh-hovercard "10452" "memory collection doesn’t happen during the configuration step," >}} so that it doesn't cause a device loss (i.e. the GPU driver shutting down).

-By fixing the {{< gh-hovercard "10433" "block depth adjustment on slices" >}}, Blinkhawk solved the rendering issues affecting the gloom textures over the terrain in `Tears of the Kingdom`, a bug that was especially frustrating on low VRAM hardware.
+By fixing the {{< gh-hovercard "10433" "block depth adjustment on slices," >}} Blinkhawk solved the rendering issues affecting the gloom textures on the terrain in `Tears of the Kingdom`, a bug that was especially frustrating on low VRAM hardware.

 {{< single-title-imgs-compare
     "Let’s not make the gloom feel depressed… (The Legend of Zelda: Tears of the Kingdom)"